 The term of this Agreement shall commence on the effective of this Agreement and may terminate upon thirty

 (30) days written notice by either Party.
 In the event of such notice of termination, Consultant shall continue its duties to the date of termination and shall be paid for services rendered to the effective date of termination by the District.
 Consultant shall be entitled to receive compensation for all unpaid services within thirty (30) days of the date of termination.
+Upon termination or expiration of this Agreement, Consultant shall cooperate in good faith to transition all District records, data and work product to the District or its designee for up to thirty (30) days at no additional cost.

 INDEMNIFICATION: